cow-co/cow-co.github.io/physics/_posts/2021-02-19-Higgs-Mechanism.md

 where we use the relativistic convention of having $$x$$ mean all four coordinates of a space-time position.
 This transformation will generally introduce an extra term (from the derivatives of $$\theta$$) onto our naïve Lagrangian.

 Something interesting happens, however, when we *require* that local gauge invariance holds for our Lagrangian.
 This will require us to put in a term to compensate for that which pops out of the $$\theta$$ derivatives.
-Specifically, we are obliged to introduce *new fields*.
+Specifically, we are obliged to introduce *new fields* (called "gauge fields").
 These fields themselves must have even more terms, which correspond to the "free" Lagrangians for those fields.
 So what we are left with is essentially:

 - Free Lagrangian(s) for our original field(s)
 - Some gauge-transformation-compensating term(s) involving some combination of new and original fields
-- Free Lagrangians for the new field(s)
+- Free Lagrangians for the gauge field(s)

 Now, we've treated $$\theta$$ so far as if it's a scalar (just a number); but we can make it a vector or tensor or whatever.